For millions of years, birds have been evolving to make the perfect eggshell. But how are eggshells so strong?

 By Kate Stone

-Anyone who has a tried to squeeze a chicken egg from end to end knows how strong eggshells are.
+Anyone who has a tried to squeeze a chicken egg from end to end knows that it is almost impossible to break that way.
+Eggshells are surprisingly strong.
 Not much in nature mineralizes as quickly as a bird egg.
 How is it that fertilized chicken eggs manage to resist fracture from the outside while, at the same time, can be broken open from the inside by a tiny chick?
 It’s all in the eggshell nanostructure, according to a new study led by McGill University scientists and published in the journal Science Advances.

 For millions of years, birds have been evolving to make the perfect eggshell.
 The result is a thin, protective, biomineralized growth chamber that contains all the nutrients required for the development of a baby bird.
 The shell is not too strong, not too weak, and resists breaking until it’s time for hatching.

 To find out, a team of researchers from several different fields, including engineering and dentistry, took a very close look at the molecular nanostructure and mechanical properties of the incredible egg.

 “Eggshells are notoriously difficult to study by traditional means, because they easily break when we try to make a thin slice for imaging by electron microscopy,” says Marc McKee of McGill University.